Daylight Saving Time: 3 Survival Tips

 - Allow two to three hours between meals/snacks and bedtime.

-- Set the scene for restful sleep.
+- Set the scene for restful 8 hours of sleep.
 Your bedroom should be cool, dark and free from distractions.

-By following these tips and planning ahead, you’ll be ready to enjoy that extra hour of light starting March 11.
+By following these tips and planning ahead, you’ll be ready to enjoy that extra hour of daylight starting March 14.